alanjones2/streamlit-chart-varieties/article.md

 __Vega-Lite__

 Vega-Lite is a powerful graphing language that specifies charts in a JSON format [1].
-Writing a Vege-Lite specification can be an arduous and error-prone task which is why Altair was developed.
+Writing a Vega-Lite specification can be an arduous and error-prone task which is why Altair was developed.
 Altair is a Python library that outputs Vega-Lite specs, so If you already have Vega-Lite specifications to hand then the Vega-Lite library is the obvious one to use.
 But to create a chart from scratch it has to be better to use the Altair library which is a Python-friendly way of producing the same thing.
+We won't explore Vega-Lite any further, either.

 __The rest__

-The remaining libraries are all powerful and Python-friendly ways of producing sophisticated charts and we will explore them further.
-But we'll look at one of the libraries in two ways.'
+The remaining libraries are all powerful and Python-friendly ways of producing sophisticated charts and these we will explore further.
+But we'll look at one of the libraries in two ways.

 Streamlit's `st.pyplot()`function is a way of displaying Matplotlib figures but, of course, there are other plotting libraries that are built on Matplotlib: Seaborn, Plotnine and Pandas Plots, for example.
 To show how we can use these we will include a version of the graphs created with Pandas Plots in addition to those created directly in Matplotlib.